 ——— and Claire Parnet, Dialogues.
 Translated by Hugh Tomlinson and Barbara Habberjam, Columbia UP, 1987.

 de Man, Paul “The Rhetoric of Blindness.”
-Blindness and Insight: Essays in the Rhetoric of Contemporary Criticism, Second Edition, Revised, U of Minnesota P, 1983, pp. 102–141.
+Blindness and Insight: Essays in the Rhetoric of Contemporary Criticism, 2nd ed., U of Minnesota P, 1983, pp. 102–41.

 Derrida, Jacques, Of Grammatology.
 Translated by Gayatri Chakravorty Spivak, Cornell UP, 1976.